-The college you’ve been admitted into on our campus.
+The academic community you’ve been admitted into on our campus.

 The number of cumulative earned transferable hours and cumulative graded transferable hours, as well as cumulative points and cumulative GPA.
 Earned hours indicate the total number of hours you’ll have by the time you’re enrolled, so they include transferable courses currently in progress and those being taken in the summer.
 Graded hours indicate the total number of transferable hours that have grades.
 The GPA is calculated by graded hours.
 Points are the numerical grade multiplied by course hours (for example, an A is worth 4 points, so an A in a 3-hour course would be 12 points).

 Institutions you’ve attended.
 Each section includes your earned hours, graded hours, points, and GPA from that institution.

 Courses that are transferable, but require evaluation.
 Courses marked as TACS, TAHS, TBUS, TCOM, TEDU, TENG, TFFA, TLAS, TSIS, and TSWK are transferable, but will require further evaluation.
 You'll be contacted to provide syllabi during the admission process.

 Courses deemed transferable without direct equivalencies to courses offered on our campus.
 These courses are linked to UIUC subject areas but have no specific course number (for example, EPS 1––, GEOG 1––, KIN 1––).
 You’ll need to discuss with your advisor how they’ll be used to meet graduation requirements.